RobinLinus/coins-legacy/bitcoin-lite-network.md

 - Compare the chunks' hashes and find the difference.
 - Download the first chunks that are different.
 - Compare the two chunks and find the first output path that differs.
-- Ask the other node for a *spending proof* for that output path.
+- Ask the other node for a *spending SPV proof* for that output path.
 - Any malicous node quickly disproves itself or aborts the protocol.